Juju075/php-framework/README.md

     </tbody>
 </table>

-> This framework respects basic coding usage, SOLID principle, pattern designs, implement PSR.
+> This framework respects basic coding usage, PHP clean code inspired from James Padolsey(clean code in javascript) , SOLID principle, pattern designs, implement PSR.

 >During those months i learned a lot about PHP as how i can use objects to my advantage, interface, abstract classes